danielmiessler/SecLists/Discovery/Web-Content/README.md

 Use for: Fuzzing for common filepaths in webpages designed with **[Microsoft Frontpage](https://en.wikipedia.org/wiki/Microsoft_FrontPage)**

-Year of the first release of Microsoft Frontpage: 1997 Year of the last release of Microsoft Frontpage: 2003
+Year of the first release of Microsoft Frontpage: 1997

 Date of last update: Oct 14, 2010